ndrean/Dynamic-Ajax-forms/README.md

 - backed by `Postgres`,
 - Puma configured with unix/sockets for speed
-- reverse proxied with `nginx` (to be optimized woth nginx/Brotli, only gzip currently).
+- reverse proxied with `nginx`.
+Leave the gzip compression to nginx for static files only as BREACH vulnerability...).
 Note: rake can use gem 'rack-brotli'.
 - using plain Javascript with `Webpacker` (no React).
 - all queries are `Ajax` in multiple forms
 - using search `pg_search`